 - XenServer marketing execution and reach

-- Continued market and strategy complexity in its partnership with Microsoft (specifically with respect to XenServer)
+- Continued market and strategy complexity in its partnership/competition with Microsoft

 - Administrative environment that is familiar to Windows administrators